 Once the partial format has completed, the host may issue a write to any address that will exist after formatting has completed.
 It is possible for the drive to locate and write the data as requested.
-Suppose the host wishes to write a sector within an ECC block that has either been format written or

 Suppose the host wishes to write a sector within an ECC block that has either been format written or written with data from the host.
 The drive shall read the ECC block into its internal buffer, modify the content only with the host's new data, and then write the ECC block to the same location.
-This results in random write capability with 2048 byte sectors.
+This results